LLNL/axom/src/axom/mir/docs/sphinx/mir_algorithms.rst

 EquiZAlgorithm
 ###############

-The `Equi-Z algorithm <https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.osti.gov/servlets/purl/15014510&ved=2ahUKEwittMui-euIAxUzxOYEHXTWA2kQFnoECBcQAQ&usg=AOvVaw3qbX9qgwCn4qDP0iZ3Sq0J>`_ by J. Meredith is a useful visualization-oriented algorithm for MIR.
+The `Equi-Z MIR algorithm <https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.osti.gov/servlets/purl/15014510&ved=2ahUKEwittMui-euIAxUzxOYEHXTWA2kQFnoECBcQAQ&usg=AOvVaw3qbX9qgwCn4qDP0iZ3Sq0J>`_ by J. Meredith is a useful visualization-oriented algorithm for MIR.
 Whereas many MIR algorithms produce disjointed element output, Equi-Z creates output that mostly forms continuous surfaces and shapes.
 Continuity is achieved by averaging material volume fractions to the mesh nodes for each material and then performing successive clipping for each material, using the node-averaged volume fractions to determine where clipping occurs along each edge.
 The basic algorithm is lookup-based so shape decomposition for a clipped-zone can be easily determined.
-The cliping stage produces numerous zone fragments that are marked with the appropriate material number and moved onto the next material clipping stage.
+The clipping stage produces numerous zone fragments that are marked with the appropriate material number and moved into the next material clipping stage.
 This concludes when all zones are comprised of only 1 material.
-From, there points are made unique and the output mesh is created with a new coordset, topology, fields, and matset.
+From, there points are made unique and a new output mesh is created.

-Axom's implementation of Equi-Z can run on the CPU and the GPU.
+Axom's implementation of Equi-Z is data parallel and can run on the CPU and the GPU.
 First, the zones of interest are identified and they are classified as clean or mixed.
-The clean zones are pulled out early into a new mesh and mixed zones are sent into the Equi-Z algorithm to reconstruct clean zones.
-The two meshes are then merged together at the end in an output Conduit node.
+Clean consist of a single material and are pulled out early into a new mesh while mixed zones are sent into the Equi-Z algorithm to reconstruct zones where material interfaces exist.
+The two meshes are finally merged to form a single output mesh.
+The mesh may consist of multiple Blueprint shape types in an unstructured "mixed" topology.

-Axom's implementation supports 2D/3D zones from structured or unstructured topologies made of Finite Element Zoo elements (e.g. triangles, quadrilaterals, tetrahedra, pyramids, wedges, hexahedra, or topologically-compatible mixtures).
-The MIR logic for Equi-Z is encapsulated in ``EquizAlgorithm``, which is a class that is templated on view objects.
+Axom's implementation supports 2D/3D zones from structured or unstructured topologies made of Finite Element Zoo elements *(e.g. triangles, quadrilaterals, tetrahedra, pyramids, wedges, hexahedra, or topologically-compatible mixtures)*.
+The MIR logic for Equi-Z is encapsulated in ``axom::mir::EquizAlgorithm``, which is a class that is templated on view objects.
 View objects help provide an interface between the Blueprint data and the MIR algorithm.
 At a minimum, an execution space and three views are required to instantiate the ``axom::mir::EquiZAlgorithm`` class.
 The execution space determines which compute backend will be used to execute the algorithm.
 The Blueprint data must exist in a compatible memory space for the execution space.
-The views are: _CoordsetView_, _TopologyView_, and _MaterialView_.
-The CoordsetView template argument lets the algorithm access the mesh's coordset using concrete data types and supports queries that return points.
-The TopologyView provides a set of operations that can be performed on meshes, mainly a device-aware method for retrieving individual zones that can be used in device kernels.
+The views are: *CoordsetView*, *TopologyView*, and *MaterialView*.
+The *CoordsetView* template argument lets the algorithm access the mesh's coordset using concrete data types and supports queries that return points.
+The *TopologyView* provides a set of operations that can be performed on meshes, mainly a method for retrieving individual zones that can be used in device kernels.
-The MaterialView provides an interface for matsets.
+The *MaterialView* provides an interface for querying matsets.

 Once view types have been created and views have been instantiated, the ``EquiZAlgorithm`` algorithm can be instantiated and used.
 The ``EquiZAlgorithm`` class provides a single